-Welcome to this website which has been developed so that more people may learn about John Bowen.
-My primary aim is to seek out people that knew John Bowen, worked with him or for John Bowen & Sons.
+Welcome to this website which has been developed so that more people may learn about the buildings built by John Bowen and Sons.

 Please either send me an email or leave a blog on the Guestbook page so that I know you have visited and so that we can share our mutual interest.

 At the close of 2015 we remembered the an Anniversary of the death of John Bowen's youngest son Leslie Harold Bowen killed in action in France on 22nd December 1915